cgodevs/cgodevs/README.md

 I'm Caroline, a student back-end developer living in São Paulo, Brazil.
 My main stacks and passions are Java or JS object-oriented programming, Data Analytics and Automation with Python, Scripting and Relational Databases.

-🔭 I'm looking forward to join software development companies, as an intern or a Junior.
+🔭 I'm looking forward to join a software development company, either as an intern or a Junior.
 My current goal is to take part in a team working on analysing, upgrading and maintaining enterprise systems, helping to create good and lasting solutions to customers or the company I'll join in.
-Solving problems, discovering new workarounds, improvements and positive results to production and to building a good career path.
-I’m currently working on growing my Java portfolio on Github, and building projects I'll present with pride.
+Problem solving, technology discoveries, improvements and positive results to production are the way to build a good career path.
+I’m currently working on growing my portfolio on Github and building projects I'll present with pride.

 💡Professional experience in Data Analytics, Dashboards creation, scripting (ServiceNow and G Suite), documenting, efficiently reading databases and teaching.
 I won two academic prizes in 2022.